Data centers notoriously consume a lot of energy.

 With that in mind, I want to share five focus areas for ensuring scale comes not at the cost of data center sustainability – but in support of it – as we grow our business:

 Our specialized cloud infrastructure platform combines unique software with owned and operated hardware that has been deployed around the world in third-party data centers.
-The relationships with these vendors are long-term commitments, and we have prioritized global partners with a long-term commitment to helping us meet our sustainability goals.
+The relationships with these vendors are long-term commitments, and we have prioritized global partners with a long-term commitment to helping us meet our data center sustainability goals.

 Our teams have been working with our partners to move all of the power consumed by our data centers globally to renewable energy.
 Each new service order with these partners is contingent on all of the power utilized by our technology infrastructure coming from wind, solar, or hydroelectric sources.
 As of the start of this year, we exclusively use 100% renewable energy to power our 10 data centers globally.
 As our business footprint grows, we are committed to maintaining this status.